Urinary Retention

 Autor: OncoLink Team

-Urinary retention is the inability to urinate or to fully empty the bladder.
+Urinary retention is when you are unable to urinate (pee) or to fully empty your bladder.
 It can be caused by:

 • Anesthesia given during surgery.
 This will be temporary.